uk47kumar/shopping-api/README.md

 Couple of things should you know !

-so, in this application couple things should you know like I am not using @Repository annotation because we know that Jpa internally user SimpleJpaRepository and SimpleJpaRepository already annotated by @Repository that why I am not using this annotation.
+so, in this application I am not using @Repository annotation because we know that Jpa internally user SimpleJpaRepository and SimpleJpaRepository already annotated by @Repository that why I am not using this annotation.

 Also I am not using @Autowired because Lombok provide a annotation called @RequiredArgsConstructor so whenever I use this annotation there are no need of creating constructor and applying constructor dependency injection.